MedBayes-Lite: A Clinical Uncertainty Governance Layer for Risk-Aware Medical Decision Support: Related Work

 \subsection{Positioning MedBayes-Lite}

 The current landscape of UQ for clinical LLMs reveals a clear trade-off between efficiency and the depth of uncertainty integration.
-Existing approaches generally fall into three categories: (i) superficial post-hoc calibration techniques that adjust model confidence without addressing internal uncertainty, (ii) computationally expensive ensemble methods that require multiple forward passes, and (iii) fragmented Bayesian implementations that only partially propagate uncertainty across layers.
+Existing approaches generally fall into three categories: (i) superficial post-hoc calibration techniques that adjust model confidence without addressing internal uncertainty, (ii) computationally expensive ensemble methods that require multiple forward passes, and (iii) fragmented Bayesian implementations that apply stochasticity only to isolated components. \textit{MedBayes-Lite} is designed as a lightweight inference-time uncertainty governance layer.
+Rather than retraining the model or adding parameters, it injects uncertainty estimates into the inference pipeline of pretrained transformers and converts them into a calibrated, confidence-guided abstention policy.
+Relative to ensemble methods it adds no parameters and keeps memory close to the backbone, though its compute scales roughly linearly with the number of Monte Carlo samples.
+We do not claim it dominates these baselines: temperature scaling matches its calibration at lower cost and deep ensembles achieve better risk ranking.
+Its distinctive value is severity-aware clinical evaluation, harmful-error reduction, and improved behavior under domain shift, which we establish empirically.

-\textit{MedBayes-Lite} is designed to bridge these gaps by introducing a lightweight yet fully integrated Bayesian framework.
-Unlike post-hoc calibration methods, it embeds Bayesian reasoning directly into the transformer architecture, enabling uncertainty to propagate through embeddings, attention mechanisms, and decision layers.
-In contrast to resource-intensive ensemble methods, it achieves this with less than 3\% additional computational overhead, providing a practical balance between transparency and efficiency.

-By combining three complementary components-Bayesian embedding calibration, uncertainty-weighted attention, and confidence-guided decision shaping-\textit{MedBayes-Lite} establishes a new paradigm for risk-aware and computationally tractable clinical reasoning.
-The comparative positioning of existing UQ methods and the proposed framework is summarized in Table~\ref{tab:uq_comparison}, highlighting its low-cost integration and holistic handling of uncertainty across the model pipeline.
+\textit{MedBayes-Lite} is evaluated as a calibration-and-abstention governance layer.
+The empirical evaluation focuses exclusively on predictive uncertainty estimation, calibration, and confidence-guided abstention.
+Optional attention-level extensions are documented in Appendix~\ref{app:attention} and are not evaluated in this study.
+Table~\ref{tab:uq_comparison} summarizes the comparative positioning of existing UQ methods and the proposed framework.